See answer

 Types of HIV Tests

-Three types of HIV tests available — antibody tests, antibody/antigen tests, and nucleic acid tests (NATs).
-Each test looks for a different indicator of an HIV infection.
+There are three types of HIV tests available — antibody tests, antibody/antigen tests, and nucleic acid tests (NATs).
+Each test looks for a different indicator of HIV infection.

 HIV Antibody Tests

 An antibody test checks for HIV antibodies in a sample of body fluid.
-The sample is most commonly blood or saliva, but some urine tests are also available, depending on the type of test.
+The sample is most commonly blood or saliva, depending on the type of test.
 Your doctor can use an antibody test to test you for HIV while you wait (a rapid test) or send a blood sample (taken from your vein) to a laboratory.
 You can also find at-home HIV antibody test kits.

-Antibodies are proteins your immune system makes to help recognize and fight foreign invaders, such as viruses.
-If you are infected with HIV, your body will make antibodies to specific parts of the virus called antigens.
+Antibodies are proteins your immune system makes to help it recognize and fight foreign invaders, such as viruses.
+If you are infected with HIV, your body will make antibodies specific to parts of the virus called antigens.
 You won’t have HIV antibodies immediately after being infected because it takes time for your body to recognize HIV antigens and start producing antibodies.
-In general, antibody tests with a blood sample can detect HIV earlier than a saliva or urine sample.
-The window period for an HIV antibody test is between 23 and 90 days after infection.
+In general, antibody tests with a blood sample can detect HIV earlier than a saliva sample.
+The window period for an HIV antibody test is between 23 days and 90 days after infection.

-If you have a nonreactive HIV antibody test, it means that the test was not able to detect HIV antibodies in your fluid sample.
+If you have a nonreactive HIV antibody test, it means that the test did not detect HIV antibodies in your fluid sample.
 This test may not accurately diagnose HIV if you take it before your body begins making antibodies.

 HIV Antibody/Antigen Tests